dynatrace-extensions/dynatrace-extensions-vscode/README.md

 - `dynatrace.developerCertificateLocation` - File path.
 Bring your own developer certificate instead of generating a new one.
 - `dynatrace.rootOrCaCertificateLocation` - File path.
 Bring your own root (CA) certificate instead of generating a new one.

+*Note:* if you generated a single "fused" certkey file via `dt-cli` and want to use it just add the path to it in both `dynatrace.developerKeyLocation` and `dynatrace.developerCertificateLocation`

 Settings for generating new certificates:

 - `dynatrace.certificateCommonName` - When generating new certificates, specifies the common name (CN) attribute of the certificate.
 Defaults to "Extension Developer".